 - Take accountability.
 Be honest about the role you played in the decline of your relationship.
 Evaluating your behavior may help you to form healthier connections in the future.

 - Be civil.
 Treat your partner with kindness and respect.
 If possible, break up with them face to face.
-Allow them to speak their mind and let them know that you appreciate the time you spent together.
+Instead, allow them to speak their mind and let them know that you appreciate your time together.

 - Negotiate co-parenting.
 Splitting up is more complicated when children are involved.
 However, you can continue being loving and responsible parents without living under the same roof.
-Call a community helpline to find out about co-parenting classes and support groups in your area.
+Call a community helpline to learn about co-parenting classes and support groups in your area.

 - Arrange your finances.
 You may also share a house with your partner or depend on them for income.
-Start calculating your budget for independent living, so you can get a head start on cutting your expenses and increasing your earnings.
+Start calculating your budget for independent living to get a head start on cutting your expenses and increasing your earnings.

 With work, it’s sometimes possible to turn a difficult relationship around.
 These tips can help.

-Sometimes, however, depending on your situation, the unfortunate reality may be that you cannot turn it around.
+Sometimes, however, the unfortunate reality may be that you cannot turn it around depending on your situation.

-Ending a difficult relationship is difficult in itself, but it also sets you free to find the love you deserve.
-You’ll have more time and energy for making positive changes and creating the life you really want.
+Ending a difficult relationship is difficult, but it also sets you free to find the love you deserve.
+In addition, you’ll have more time and energy for making positive changes and creating the life you want.

 Seek counseling and other support during this difficult time.
 It will help you sort out your feelings and issues to follow the best path for you.